A Fantastic Tamil Harbour Beneath Under The Sea

 The Lost City of Poompuhar: A fantastic Tamil harbour buried under the sea:

-Poompuhar, Historically also known as Kavripattinam, is one of the oldest and most attractive old port cities in Tamil Nadu, India.
-Located at the assembly of Cauvery and Bengal, this time the city town played a major role in the South Indian maritime trade and the cultural exchange.
+Poompuhar, historically also known as Kavripattinam, is one of the oldest and most attractive old port cities in Tamil Nadu, India.
+Located at the confluence of the Cauvery and Bengal, this time the city played a major role in the South Indian maritime trade and the cultural exchange.

-Today it is not only remembered for its rich history, but also for tragic fate, which was immersed under many seas in the city.
-In this article, we claim that it is one of the most complicated lost cities in India before discovering people with living lifestyle, traditions and poompuhar.
+Today, it is not only remembered for its rich history, but also for its tragic fate, which was submerged under many seas in the city.
+In this article, we claim that it is one of the most complicated lost cities in India before its discovery, with a living lifestyle, traditions, and Poompuhar.

 POOMPUHAR: A large harbour in the Chola Dynasty

 During Sangam Yuga, Poompuhar acted as one of the busiest trading centres in the capital and the early Chola dynasty.
 The city was known for its planned urban setup, buzzing port and cosmopolitan population, and flourished between the third century BC. and the second century.
-Ships from Rome, Southeast Asia and Sri Lanka Doc on their banks, which exchange objects such as pearls, spices, textiles and gemstones.
+Ships from Rome, Southeast Asia, and Sri Lanka dock on their banks, which exchange objects such as pearls, spices, textiles, and gemstones.

 Antique Tamil literature gives a detailed description of the infrastructure and lifestyle of silpadikaaram and manimegalai .
 According to these texts, the city had beautifully structured roads, separate districts for different classes, rich markets and ornate mansions.
 It was a lighthouse for Tamil culture, trade and spirituality.